What is an immersive Arabic course?

 There will be a maximum of 10 participants in each class.

 I already work in Beirut; can I attend the program part-time?
-I want to work at the same time as attending this program, is this possible?

 Do you offer university credit for this course?